apache/mesos/docs/modules.md

 Finally, modules provide an easy way for third parties to easily extend Mesos without having to know all the internal details.

+## Where can Mesos modules be used?
+Modules can be specified for master, agent and tests.
+Modules can also be used with schedulers that link against libmesos.
+Currently, modules can not be used with executors.

 ## <a name="Invoking"></a>Invoking Mesos modules

-The command-line flag `--modules` is available for Mesos master, agent, and tests to specify a list of modules to be loaded and be available to the internal subsystems.
+There are two ways to specify a list of modules to be loaded and be available to the internal subsystems.

-Use `--modules=filepath` to specify the list of modules via a file containing a JSON-formatted string. 'filepath' can be of the form 'file:///path/to/file' or '/path/to/file'.
+* `--modules=filepath` to specify the list of modules via a manifest file containing a JSON-formatted string. 'filepath' can be of the form 'file:///path/to/file' or '/path/to/file'.

 Use `--modules="{...}"` to specify the list of modules inline.

+* `--modules_dir=dirpath`to specify a directory name that contains several module manifest files.
+Each file must contain a valid JSON-formatted string containing module description.
+The module manifest files are processed in alphabetical order.

+NOTE: Only one of `--modules` or `--modules_dir` flag can be used at time.

 ### Example JSON strings: